owolfdev/mdx-next-static-app/README.md

 ---

 By following these steps, you can set up a Next.js 14 project that generates static pages from MDX documents, styled with Tailwind CSS, and enhanced with custom MDX components.
-Happy coding!